 ls is the command and

 /home/ismailbaydan is the argument.
 There may be a lot of arguments.

-Pipe is used to connect commands together.
-For example to echo the content of the text file and look for a string is like this. grep uses the output of the cat command.
+The pipe is used to connect commands together.
+For example, to echo the content of the text file and look for a string is like this. grep uses the output of the cat command.

 $ cat phone_numbers.txt | grep Baydan İsmail Baydan 123456